relizaio/helm-charts/README.md

 # This repository contains a set of public helm charts by Reliza

-For all charts below use the following to add Reliza chart repository on your system:
+For all charts below use the following outline to install chart on your cluster:

 ```
-helm repo add reliza https://registry.relizahub.com/chartrepo/library
-helm repo update
+helm install <chart-name> oci://registry.relizahub.com/library/<chart-name>
 ```

 # Charts